-Uptick offers a suite of cloud-based solutions for organisations that manage, maintain and audit buildings.
+Uptick is a Victoria startup that offers a suite of cloud-based solutions for organisations that manage, maintain and audit buildings.
 Their facility management product Uptick FM allows easy ticketing and tendering for works reported by tenants, while their Uptick FS product is used by fire protection, airconditioning and electrical contractors allowing for scheduling, asset management, defect reporting and invoicing of works.
 Upticks’ platform allows each of these ‘property stakeholders’ to manage their respective workflows via Uptick and access and engage with the building’s data via the “bSecure” platform.
 The team have secured their second round of funding, a $1.6 million investment from venture capital firms Tempus Partners and Equity Venture Partners.

 Every user has a behavioural fingerprint; a unique, nuanced way they use their own computer.
 Behavioural fingerprints can be monitored to detect malware and attackers, who don’t behave the same way as a typical end user.
 Investing in detecting security breaches as early as possible allows organisations to take control.
 ResponSight’s behavioural analytics monitors usage and detects non-users sooner, where others still fail.
 Founded by Jeff Paine the idea for ResponSight was first pitched at BlueChilli’s Disrupt@Scale startup program and they were announced the winners in February 2015.
 In 2016 they raised $1.15 million in a seed funding led by Carthona Capital, with follow on investment from Black Sheep Capital.

 Timelio is a high growth FinTech company with an online marketplace for invoice finance and supply chain finance.
 Timelio brings together growing businesses directly with a network of investors who fund their invoices.
-Wife and Husband Founders, Charlotte and Andrew Petris, noticed how tough it was for Australian SMEs trying to grow a business without access to adequate finance.
+Wife and Husband Founders of the Victoria startup, Charlotte and Andrew Petris, noticed how tough it was for Australian SMEs trying to grow a business without access to adequate finance.
 It was very clear to them that the industry had not kept pace with changes in technology.
 Timelio was created to bring together SMEs directly with investors.
 Timelio has raised $5.5 million in capital and aspire to be the first Australian fintech to fund $1 billion to Australian SMEs.